 Reassemble the Gas Fireplace

-Now that everything is nice and clean, reassemble the burner and logs and replace the outer glass or screens.
+Now that everything is clean, reassemble the burner, logs, stones and replace the outer glass or screens.
 It is now safe to turn the gas valve back on.

 If your gas fireplace is vented to the outside, check the outside vent monthly for blockages from leaves or animal nests.